 - Are you currently saving for retirement?

-- How much of your payroll deductions is for retirement?
+- How much of your payroll deductions are for retirement?

 - Is your employer contributing to your retirement?